WHAT IS PLAGIARISM

 Direct plagiarism

 Also known as verbatim, direct plagiarism occurs when a writer copies another author’s work word by word without using quotations and references and submits it as his or her own.
-This form of plagiarism is similar to complete plagiarism but refers to some parts of the source rather than the entire paper.
+This form is similar to complete but refers to some parts of the source rather than the entire paper.

 Source-based plagiarism

-Source-based plagiarism happens when a writer cites an incorrect paper or a source that does not exist at all.
+Source-based happens when a writer cites an incorrect paper or a source that does not exist at all.
 It is considered misleading referencing.
 It also happens when a writer gets information from a secondary source but only references the primary source.

 Self-plagiarism

-Auto or self-plagiarism occurs when a writer reuses a section of his or her past published articles without citations.
+Self-plagiarism occurs when a writer reuses a section of his or her past published articles without citations.
 This form of plagiarism happens mostly with published authors.
 You can avoid this by citing your sources correctly.

 Mosaic plagiarism